skypjack/entt/docs/md/lib.md

 issue in a concise and elegant way.
 Please refer to the specific documentation.

-When working with linked libraries, compile definitions `ENTT_API_EXPORT` and `ENTT_API_IMPORT` can be used where there is a need to import or export symbols, so as to make everything work nicely across boundaries.<br/>
+When working with linked libraries, compile definitions `ENTT_API_EXPORT` and `ENTT_API_IMPORT` are to import or export symbols, so as to make everything work nicely across boundaries.<br/>
 On the other hand, everything should run smoothly when working with plugins or shared libraries that don't export any symbols.

-For anyone who needs more details, the test suite contains multiple examples covering the most common cases (see the `lib` directory for all details).<br/>
+For those who need more details, the test suite contains many examples covering the most common cases (see the `lib` directory for all details).<br/>
 It goes without saying that it's impossible to cover **all** possible cases.
 However, what is offered should hopefully serve as a basis for all of them.